 Plat No. 631-02-011

 BDC’s high-rise complex was to be apartment living at its finest.
-The plan created by Satterlee, featured two 16-story lakefront towers containing 90 suites each to be sold as condominiums.
-A third 16-story tower resembling the condominiums would be located to the rear and contain 180 units for rental.
+The plan created by Satterlee featured two 16-story lakefront towers containing 90 suites each to be sold as condominiums.
+A third 16-story tower resembling the condominiums would be located to the rear and provide 180 units for rental.

 BDC hired the Hunkin-Conkey Construction Co. as the general contractor.
 The Lake Shore Country club was razed in early 1965 with the construction of One and Two Bratenahl Place to start in 1966.
 BDC decided to build only one of the condominium towers in the first phase.

-The two Bratenahl Place towers were completed in the summer of 1967.
+Construction of the two Bratenahl Place towers was completed in the summer of 1967.
 The two daily Cleveland newspapers hailed the achievement for having brought a “new flavor of sophistication to the Cleveland scene.”